-Today, concern parents are much more aware of screen involvement or their kid’s involvement with electronic gadgets than any other things, from very prime age to preteen and from preteen to young adults, children are messing with their lives and crossing their behavioral limits with parents or other family members just to keep their involvement well-watered.
+Today, concerned parents are much more aware of screen involvement or their kid’s involvement with electronic gadgets than any other thing, from very prime age to preteen and from preteen to young adults, children are messing with their lives and crossing their behavioural limits with parents or other family members just to keep their involvement well-watered.

-Dr. Sagnik Mukherjee, neuropsychiatrist in Kolkata says “It is not that parents are not concern but the problem is they hardly know what to do in order to extract screens from their child’s life, it is everywhere, and after this COVID19 situation, everything is happening online, it increased the involvement of screens with children”
+Dr Sagnik Mukherjee, the best psychiatrist in Kolkata says “It is not that parents are not concerned but the problem is they hardly know what to do in order to extract screens from their child’s life, it is everywhere, and after this COVID19 situation, everything is happening online, it increased the involvement of screens with children”

 How it affects:

-EFFECT ON SLEEP: Screen viewing, specifically on portable devices, has a negative effect on the amount of sleep children of all ages get, but more so in children under the age of ten.
+EFFECT ON SLEEP: Screen viewing, specifically on portable devices, has a negative effect on the number of sleep children of all ages get, but more so in children under the age of ten.

 EFFECT ON ACTIVITY LEVEL: In some studies, obesity has been linked to excessive TV watching as a child.